 In the Illinois Practitioner Series, HMB's SALT team discusses various topics covering Illinois Procedures, Corporate Income Tax, Retailers' Occupation Tax (Sales Tax) and Use Tax and Local Taxes.
 Download the full booklet here.
 Questions?
 Reach out to the state and local tax team here. …

 Chicago, IL December 12, 2019 HMB Legal Counsel, a preeminent provider of legal services in Business and Finance, State and Local Tax, Trusts and Estates, Bankruptcy, Reorganization and Creditors' Rights, Real Estate and Litigation announced that three associate attorneys were elevated to partner.
-Grant R. Hendricks Grant is a member of the firm's Private Client, Trusts and Estates Group.
+David W. Machemer David is a member of the firm's State and Local Tax (SALT) Group.
 He…

 The "Parking Lot Tax" has recently been targeted by the Cook County Department of Revenue.
 In the past 3-5 years, we have seen a significant uptick in the Department's audit activity, and challenges to Taxpayer positions.
 Their efforts have primarily focused on the enforcement of its Amusement, Tobacco, and Gasoline and Diesel Taxes.
 However, more recently, the Department has turned its attention to its Parking Lot Tax.